llvm/circt/docs/RationaleSeq.md

 do not detect and generate the SystemVerilog correctly), we can build it into the compreg op.
 - Reset style and clock style: how should we model posedge vs negedge clocks?
 Async vs sync resets?
-There are some reasonble options here: attributes on this op or `clock` and `reset` types which are parameterized with that information.
+There are some reasonable options here: attributes on this op or `clock` and `reset` types which are parameterized with that information.
 - Initial value: this register is uninitialized.
 Using an uninitialized value